mmiranda222/.statsuite/content/configurations/de-configuration.md

 ---

 ### Decimals rule attribute
+**Specifications**
+The Decimals attribute (with the Concept ID or Attribute ID `DECIMALS`) is used to adapt the observation value display: the number of decimal points provided in the Decimals attribute should be displayed for the corresponding data points.
+**For example**, the value for the Decimals attribute is 2.
+All observation values to which this attribute value is attached will be adapted to two decimal points.
+If the value in the table has more than two decimal points, then it should be rounded.

+**Configurable parameter**
-It applies the Decimal Attribute value when defined in the data source, and thus adapts the observation value display.<br>
+It applies the Decimals attribute value when defined in the data source, and thus adapts the observation value display.<br>

 * in `dotstatsuite/data/<env>/configs/<tenant>/data-explorer/setting.json`